jhimy-michel/d3-tests/README.md

 - [ ] deploy in firebase and add it to repository
 - [ ] Dont forget to update the readme file accordingly
 - [ ] Also how do we test this components?
+- [ ] Add more interactivity to the graph